chanezon/azure-linux/coreos/cluster/README.md

 <img src="/../../blob/master/img/azure-subscription.png"/>

-#### Certificates
+#### <a name="certs"></a>Certificates

 This script uses the [Azure Service Management API from the Azure Python SDK](http://azure.microsoft.com/en-us/documentation/articles/cloud-services-python-how-to-use-service-management/).

 You will need 2 certificates in order to use this script: your azure management certificate, in pem format, and the ssh certificate in .cer format, as well as a sha1 thumbprint of this certificate.

 Documentation for these is a bit confusing, so below are instructions for how to generate these.
 In case you want to go to official documentation on this: